 Medications can help you live better with chronic pain.
 You may use over-the-counter or prescription medications.
 It can take some time and trial and error to work out the best treatment plan for you.
-Work with your doctor to find the best medication for you, and to use it safely and effectively.
+Work with your doctor to find the best medications for you, and to use them safely and effectively.

 Tell your health care professional about all medications you`re taking, including herbs and vitamins.